My Al Capone Museum | home

 (Courtesy of Mr. Patey)

-The wall numbering system went as follows in this above diagram as told to me by George Patey.
+The rough wall non accurate numbering system went as follows in this above diagram as told to me by George Patey first via email and then telephone

 The 6 foot high by 10 foot wide wall was irregular and many bricks broke apart leaving

-Patey's section shown in inverted shot of actual massacre wall with superimposed lettering locations.
+Patey's section shown in inverted shot of actual massacre wall.

 Close up of massacre wall at 2122 Clark.
 This shot clearly shows the full bricks and half bricks.